tiramisulabs/seyfert-docs/src/content/docs/guides/declare-module.md

 ## Internal Options

-Since seyfert accepts different ways of operating, it becomes more complicated to keep the types true to reality.
-Because of that there are `InternalOptions`, an interface that expects properties to transform the seyfert types to something more complete.
+Since Seyfert accepts different ways of operating, it becomes more complicated to keep the types true to reality.
+Because of that there are `InternalOptions`, an interface that expects properties to transform the Seyfert types to something more complete.

 ```ts copy
 declare module 'seyfert' {